Visualize complete user flows before implementation work begins.

 - Map primary and error states before sprint commitment

-- Review edge-path ownership with engineering and QA
+- Review edge-path ownership with engineering and QA before build

 Why teams choose User Flow Mapping